openpsa/jsgrid/docs/content/configuration/grouping.md

 It is important to note that if you want the grouping to be correct, then the data should come from server to the grid sorted by that field.
 When we are in local mode (the data is an array) the data is grouped (sorted) automatically so there is no need to define any additional sort column.

-In order to inform the server that we want to have a grouped data, jqGrid adds to the `sidx` parameter the groupField name on which we group.
+In order to inform the server that we want to have a grouped data, jqGrid adds to the `sidx` parameter the `groupField` name on which we group.
 This done only if we have enabled the grouping and the data is remote.

 ## Limitations

-When the grouping is enabled, the following options will be set explicitly in the code:
+When `grouping` is enabled, the following options will be set explicitly in the code:
 * `scroll` = `false`
 * `rownumbers` = `false`
 * `treeGrid` = `false`